Yasar67/Projects/Tic-Tac-Toe/ReadMe.md

  6| 7| 8
  </pre>

  One player is 'X' and the other player is 'O'.
-Once it is your turn enter the position you want to put your respective symbol in.
+Once it is your turn, enter the position you want to put your respective symbol in.

  Enjoy! :)